Skip to main content

 Early Intensive Behavioral Intervention

-Early intervention that is effective means intensive and comprehensive applied behavior analysis programming focused across all critical developmental domains for children at ages as young as 18 months of age.
-For it to be the most effective, the behavioral treatment needs to be 30-40 hours a week on average for 2-3 years, and in some cases longer.
-Families are also coached on promoting generalization.
+Effective early intervention involves intensive and comprehensive applied behavior analysis (ABA) programming across all critical developmental domains for children as young as 18 months.
+To achieve the best outcomes, behavioral treatment typically requires 30–40 hours per week for 2–3 years, and in some cases, even longer.
+Families are also coached to help promote generalization across settings and situations.

 Language